Olivia Rodrigo & Lily Allen Just Sang "F**k You" To Supreme Court Justices At Glastonbury

 Advertisement

 Rodrigo went on to call out, by name, the five Supreme Court members who instigated this decimation of women's rights.
-"This song goes out to the justices Samuel Alito, Clarence Thomas, Neil Gorsuch, Amy Coney Barrett and Brett Kavanaugh," she said.
+"This song goes out to the justices Samuel Alito, Clarence Thomas, Neil Gorsuch, Amy Coney Barrett and Brett Kavanaugh," she said, while Allen slowly raised her middle fingers up to the crowd.

 olivia rodrigo at glastonbury name dropping the justices of the supreme court who voted to overturn roe v wade “we hate you” and then singing fuck you by lily allen to them yea that’s my girl. pic.twitter.com/BueiLOApNx— bri (@strawberritom) June 25, 2022